 ArcGIS Runtime API for Java is designed for developers who want to write cross-platform desktop applications based on the JavaFX framework.
 Write your Java code once and then your apps can be deployed to Windows, Linux, or macOS.

-This page describes common ArcGIS Runtime API for .NET capabilities you can add to your app.
+This page describes common ArcGIS Runtime API for Java capabilities you can add to your app.
 For an interactive overview, download the ArcGIS Runtime API for Java Sample Viewer.
 You can explore dozens of interactive samples and view the code that powers them.

 You can use an interactive map to: